Dr-Laika/Discord-VC-Elevator/README.md

 With one simple command you can let the bot move a friend of your choosing into a _building_ (a stack of voice-Channels meant to represent its floors) and let him be _elevated_.
 The bot will play elevator-music and do other things I have yet to come up with...

+## Note:
+This program does not work yet.
+But I shall rewrite this in Java anyway because object oriented programming in Python is... well, you know...

 ## Initial Setup:
 - **pull** the repo into an empty folder on a device of your choosing
 - **create** a file called **TOKEN.env** and add your Discord-API token to it (it needs to look like this: TOKEN = "_your token here_")